MicrosoftDocs/entra-docs/docs/identity/saas-apps/kerbf5-tutorial.md

 1. In the **Add Assignment** dialog, click the **Assign** button.
 1. Click on **Conditional Access** .
 1. Click on **New Policy**.
-1. You can now see your F5 App as a resource for Conditional Access policy and apply any Conditional Access including Multifactor Auth, Device based access control or Identity Protection Policy.
+1. You can now see your F5 App as a resource for Conditional Access policy and apply any Conditional Access including multifactor authentication, device based access, or Microsoft Entra ID Protection risk.

 ## Configure F5 SSO